-High heels were initially a tool of war and dominance used by aristocrats; though there are records of Egyptians wearing heels, they were first popularized in Western cultures in the 15th century - when they were worn by Persians to stabilize themselves in their stirrups while shooting bow and arrow from the back of a horse.
-When they ended up in European countries, it was aristocratic men who were wearing heels to gain height, and thereby dominance and power.
+High heels were initially a tool of war and dominance used by aristocrats; though there are records of Egyptians wearing heels, they were first popularised in Western cultures in the 15th century - when they were worn by Persians to stabilise themselves in their stirrups while shooting bow and arrow from the back of a horse.
+When high heels ended up in European countries, it was aristocratic men who were wearing heels to gain height, and thereby dominance and power.

-The adoption of heels by courtesans and high-ranking women did not keep them from being a male symbol of power, however; they were still a masculine fashion in the 18th century when Louis XIV featured red-painted soles on his shoes (sorry, Christian Louboutin!) and allowed people who were close to him to sport similarly red soles.
-When impostors decided to look closer to him than they were and did the same, they were expelled from court.
+However, the adoption of heels by courtesans and high-ranking women did not keep them from being a male symbol of power.
+High heels were still a masculine fashion item in the 18th century when Louis XIV featured red-painted soles on his shoes (sorry, Christian Louboutin!) and allowed people who were close to him to sport similarly red soles.

-During this time, women wearing heels was still thought of as gender-bending, and wearing traditionally masculine clothing and accessories was, as it still is, a fashion-stoked endeavor for aristocratic and high class women.
+During this time, women wearing heels was still thought of as gender-bending, and wearing traditionally masculine clothing and accessories was, as it still is, a fashion-stoked endeavour for aristocratic and high-class women.